Anyone is welcome in my world, but they must follow a few rules, because I’m choosing to no longer be manipulated or shamed for being sensitive.

 5. It’s okay to feel “too much.”

-Especially right now, this world can feel so sad, broken, and lonely, and nobody feels that deeper than a highly sensitive introvert.
-But as sensitive people, we may bottle up our true feelings because we don’t want others to think we’re “too much” — and this is dangerous.
-Obviously, there is a time and a place for everything.
+Especially right now, this world can feel so sad, broken, and lonely, and nobody feels that deeper than a sensitive introvert.
+But as sensitive people, we may bottle up our true feelings because we don’t want others to think we’re “too much” — and this habit is dangerous.
+Obviously, there is a time and a place for everything, as in, you probably shouldn’t cry it out to the PTA lady.
 The important thing is to make space to process your feelings.

 (Here are some tips to get started journaling.)